 The offices of Enrollment Management, Traditional Admissions, Graduate and Adult Admissions and Jones School of Law Admissions assists students with the processes and procedures for admission into Faulkner University and its degree programs.
 Students can contact these offices for information and assistance.
-See directory for numbers and email addresses beginning at Important Phone Numbers.
+See directory for numbers and email addresses beginning at page 143.